Skip to Main Content

 The Problem

-According to the database, law enforcement officers fatally shot nearly 1,000 Black Americans between 2015 and 2018, including at least 96 who were completely unarmed.
-While a similar number of unarmed white Americans were fatally shot by police, the racial disparities are clear, given that there are five times as many white Americans as Black Americans.
+According to the Mapping Police Violence database, law enforcement officers fatally shot more than 1,400 Black Americans over the past five years, including at least 130 who were completely unarmed.
+While there were nearly 220 unarmed white Americans who were fatally shot by police, the racial disparities are clear, given that there are five times as many white Americans as Black Americans.

 Black Men Are at a Disproportionately High Risk of Police Violence